 - Creating awareness, commitment and action within the private sector on health issues critical to realizing the demographic dividend; and

 - Providing direct avenues for the private sector to partner to improve SRHR outcomes through integrated programs.

-We are building a task force of private sector champions to support this work.
+GBCHealth is looking to engage with private sector champions who are interested in supporting this work.
 We are soliciting your participation in roundtables with other leaders and champions; in partnerships to replicate, expand, scale projects; and with new ideas to address challenges in product and service delivery, capacity building and knowledge.

 For more information contact: